peterhry/peterhrynkow.com/_drafts/component-api.md

 Just as there are many ways to _implement_ a component, there are many ways to _design its API_, and yet, engineers seem to invest less time in this area.
 Having worked on two major component library projects — one built in Polymer, the other in React — I’ve come to understand the importance of deliberate and thoughtful API design.

 Whether you're building an application or component-based design system, the decisions you make with regards to API design can have a lasting impact on the success of your project.
-A thoughtfully designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive — and most importantly — helps the consumer achieve some goal.
+A well designed API provides useful abstractions, is simple yet powerful, well-documented yet intuitive — and most importantly — helps the consumer achieve some goal.

 Component API design is not without its challenges, though.
 In this post, I will share my experience with solving some common problems that engineering teams face when designing component APIs.